k-thang/SQL-Project/starting_with_data.md

 ORDER BY EXTRACT(MONTH from sessions.date);
 ```
 Answer:
 On average, the last month of each quarter is the most profitable (March, June, Sept, Dec).
-Possibly due to the sales team attempting to get their quotas completed before the quarter end.
+Possibly due to the sales team attempting to meet their quotas before the quarter ends.

 ## Question 4: Rank the countries by the amount of money spent by visitors in 2016 and 2017 respectively.
 Identify the country that is ranked the highest in 2016 and 2017.
 SQL Queries: